hurryup186/CMAG/README.md

 We have made our **pre-trained model weights** and **evaluation code** publicly available to demonstrate the effectiveness of our method.

-**For the complete source code**: Due to intellectual property protection considerations, access to the full training source code requires authorization until the paper is officially accepted for publication.
+**For the complete source code**:Due to intellectual property protection considerations, the full training source code will be made available after the paper is officially published.

 **How to obtain full source code:**
-- Please contact us via email with your research affiliation and intended use
+- The complete source code will be released upon paper publication.
-- Upon paper acceptance, the complete source code will be made fully open-source
+- For early access requests, please contact us via email with your research affiliation and intended use.
 - Contact: [zhangyifeng186@stu.gxnu.edu.cn]

 We appreciate your understanding and look forward to sharing the complete implementation upon publication.